smarthxg/chicago-vaccine-inequity/README.md

 ![](https://github.com/smarthxg/chicago-vaccine-inequity/blob/main/provider_viz.png)

-The Graph above shows a mapping of each provider to the appropriate Community Area Name.
+The Graph above shows a mapping of each provider to the appropriate Community Area Name and gives an idea of the distribution of providers in general.

 The dataset was aggregated by the community area name to find the total number of vaccines available (from a Supply Perspective) in each community area.

 We then considered the Community Areas marked as highly vulnerable according to the CCVI score and reported the vaccine availability numbers on an aggregate and a per capita level.

 The analysis can be found in this [here](https://github.com/smarthxg/chicago-vaccine-inequity/blob/main/Provider_Address_%2B_Lat_Long_%2B_Community_Mapping.ipynb).